Special Offer 15% on selected products starts on November 3rd, Use code ESKAPAS24

 Rome Travel Guide

-Rome Travel Guide : Inaugurated in 1911 to pay respect to Victor Emmanuel II, the Monumento Nazionale a Vittorio Emanuele II (Altare della Patria) is an imposing building located in Piazza Venezia.
-It provides some breath-taking views of Rome.
+Rome Travel Guide: Inaugurated in 1911 to pay respect to Victor Emmanuel II, the Monumento Nazionale a Vittorio Emanuele II (Altare della Patria) is an imposing building in Piazza Venezia.
+It provides some breathtaking views of Rome.

-The colossal monument, which is 135 meters wide and 70 meters high, is comprised of scores of majestic Corinthian columns and endless stairs, all carved in white marble.
+The colossal monument, which is 135 meters wide and 70 meters high, comprises scores of majestic Corinthian columns and endless stairs, all carved in white marble.
 The top is crowned with an equestrian sculpture of Victor Emmanuel cast in bronze and two chariots driven by the goddess Victoria.
-The monument was strongly criticised at its construction, since it was necessary to knock down numerous valuable buildings to make sufficient space, and Italian citizens did not agree with the idea of having such an eye-catching and elaborate building next to the other classical buildings that surround it.
+The monument was strongly criticized at its construction since it was necessary to knock down numerous valuable buildings for sufficient space.
+Italian citizens disagreed with the idea of having such an eye-catching and elaborate building next to the other classical buildings surrounding it.

 Piazza Navona

-Rome Travel Guide : Defined during the fifteenth century, the Baroque-style Piazza Navona is one of the most charming and popular squares in Rome.
+Rome Travel Guide: Defined during the fifteenth century, the Baroque-style Piazza Navona is one of Rome’s most charming and famous squares.

 Piazza della Repubblica

-Rome Travel Guide : Designed during the urban redevelopment undertaken after Rome was declared capital of Italy, the Piazza della Repubblica is one of the most important squares of the city, and extremely striking.
+Rome Travel Guide: Designed during the urban redevelopment undertaken after Rome was declared the capital of Italy, the Piazza della Repubblica is one of the city’s most important squares and is exceptionally striking.

-The Piazza della Repubblica is made up of a large roundabout with an exquisite fountain, surrounded by imposing buildings on one side and a seemingly demolished temple on the other.
+The Piazza della Repubblica has a large roundabout with an exquisite fountain, surrounded by imposing buildings on one side and a seemingly demolished temple on the other.
 It was formerly known as the Piazza dell’Esedra because it was laid down on the remains of an exedra (a semi-circular open room with seating) from the Diocletian era.

 GDPR